schoolhouse-io/colmena-realworld-example-app/README.md

 * We can write a single test for multiple components.
 * We can apply the [dependency inversion principle](https://softwareengineering.stackexchange.com/questions/234747/dependency-inversion-principle-vs-program-to-an-interface-not-an-implementatio) to inject the adapters we need for each environment (e.g. a fast SQLite database for testing and a fully scalable cloud database in production).
+* We can switch to a different technology without changing our cell's code.

-> Just remember to fully test all adapters before releasing to production.
+> Just remember to __test every adapter__ before releasing to production, not just the ones you use for your development environment.

 ### Your application is made up of multiple cells